b00tc4mp/letscoder-bootcamp-202010/staff/beto-davila/martachisfit-project/martachisfit-doc/README.md

 #### Code-related:
 - App Testing
-- Watch out order, "cleanliness" and semantic
+- Watch out order, "cleanness" and semantic
+- Implement react-router-dom on Home compo

 #### App-related:
 - Experience level (in the gym) input for the user
+- Improve the visual aspect on the meals layout (diet component)
-- Articles index creation
+- Articles index creation (visual)
 - Populate the food db with more items
 - Watch out the images quality
 - Improve the overall style